CrankyAnt/FS25_PersistentWrapColors/README.md

 - Supports **modded storages** that use the same specialization
 - Pure **script implementation** – lightweight, plug & play, no extra models required
 - **PC only** (script mod)

+## Installation
+1. Download the mod from **ModHub** or **GitHub**
+2. Place the `.zip` file in your mods folder
+3. Activate in-game via the mod selection menu

+## Changelog
+### Version 1.1.0.0
+- Add multiplayer support-
+- Conflict detection with other mods
+- Improved error handling and integrity checks

+### Version 1.0.0.0
+- Initial release for singleplayer